jonseb974/holbertonschool-validation/module3_task2/DEPLOY.md

 1. What is in an the archive and how to unarchive it?
      - According to wikipedia, an archive is a file that contain one or more files or directories that may have been compressed.
-     The zip  file generally uses the file extensions.zip or ZIP and the MIME media type application/zip.
+     The zip  file generally uses the file extensions.zip or ZIP and the MIME media type application_zip.

 To archive a file use this commands:
      - zip my_zip_file file1 file2 file3